stevenxchung/OMSCS-Notes/CS 6750 - HCI/Lesson 23 (4.2) - Applications - Ideas.md

 # Lesson 23

-In this lesson, we look into several big ideas in HCI which may interest you.
+In this lesson we look into several big ideas in HCI which may interest you.

 ## Idea: Context-sensitive Computing